MaxOhrman/MaxOhrman/README.md

 - 👋 Hi, I’m @MaxOhrman
 - 👀 I’m interested in Programming, network security, Entrepreneurship, Databases
-- 🌱 I’m currently learning Java, Network Security , Mysql
+- 🌱 I’m currently learning Java, Network Security , Mysql , c#
-- 💞️ I’m looking to collaborate on Java projects that will help me evolve my knowledge in programming
+- 💞️ I’m looking to collaborate on c# projects that will help me evolve my knowledge in programming
 - 📫 You can reach me by mail 'ohrman.max@gmail.com'

 <!---